 If you know your case will involve any of these issues, expect it to take a least 6 months longer than a standard personal injury suit.
 Dealing with a lawsuit is never easy, especially when you’re hurt.
 Hire an attorney that is well equipped with the experience and reputation you need to get the results you deserve.

 Perry & Young is a nationally recognized personal injury, wrongful death, car accident, & commercial trucking accident law firm that has cultivated a reputation for our ability to successfully resolve even the most challenging cases.
-Over 35 years of experience, our award-winning team has secured multi-millions in numerous verdicts and settlements for clients across Florida, Georgia, Alabama, and all over the country.
+Over 35 years of experience, our award-winning team has secured multi-hundreds of millions in numerous verdicts and settlements for clients across Florida, Georgia, Alabama, and all over the country.
 Learn more about our services, your potential case and rights, and how we can help by calling (850) 215-7777 for a FREE consultation.

 The post How long does a personal injury lawsuit take? appeared first on Accident Personal Injury Attorneys in Panama City, Beach, Marianna, Tallahassee.